-Salt Lake City is located in central Utah, near the eastern shore of the Great Salt Lake.
+Salt Lake City is the capital of Utah and the largest city in Utah.
+It is located in central Utah, near the eastern shore of the Great Salt Lake.
 It is home to three Fortune 1000 companies.
 The world's largest copper mine, the Bingham Canyon Mine, is located near Salt Lake City.
 It is the largest manmade excavation on earth.
 It is a half-hour drive southwest of Salt Lake City.

 Salt Lake City's climate is characterized by four distinct seasons.
 January is the coldest month of the year with average daily temperatures of 39 degrees Fahrenheit.
 July is the warmest month with average annual daily temperatures of 89 degrees Fahrenheit.
 On average, Salt Lake City receives just over 15 inches of rain a year and 54 inches of snow.
 Nearby mountains can get as much as 500 inches of snow during winter.

 Salt Lake City History

 Salt Lake Valley was originally settled by Native Americans who lived in the valley for thousands of years prior to the arrival of European settlers.
 Salt Lake City was founded by Brigham Young and members of the Church of Jesus Christ of Latter-day Saints (Mormons).

 Some key dates in Salt Lake City's history include:

 - In 1857, the Utah War began over disputes between Mormon settlers in the Utah Territory and the federal government over the Mormon's widespread practice of polygamy.

 - In 1893, the Mormon Temple was completed and dedicated after 40 years of building.

 - In 1896, with Utah statehood, Salt Lake City became a state capital.

 - In 2002, Salt Lake City hosted the Winter Olympic Games.